mahlberg-lab/corpora/README.md

 Specifics of Steps [3](#lst:title) and [4](#lst:chapters):

--   The book title is put on the first line of the file, without any newlines.
+-   The **book title** is put on the first line of the file, without any newlines.
--   The book author is put on the second line of the file, without any newlines.
+-   The **book author** is put on the second line of the file, without any newlines.
+-   Both the **book title** and the **book author** should be in title case (*not* in all capitals! - that would confuse the CLiC client), for example

+          American Notes for General Circulation
+          Charles Dickens

--   Chapter headings are formatted as follows: If the chapter heading begins with 'CHAPTER' or 'BOOK' it must be followed by a number or roman numerals and then a dot.
+-   **Chapter headings** are formatted as follows: If the chapter heading begins with 'CHAPTER' or 'BOOK' it must be followed by a number or roman numerals and then a dot.
 The chapter or book number cannot be written in word form.
 The heading can optionaly be followed by a